-Specifies whether the T-Server will automatically associate a new client application with the agent, when the application either:
+Specifies whether T-Server will automatically associate a new client application with the agent, when the application either:

-Registers on the agent DN, or;
+• Registers on the agent DN, or;

-• Sends a login request while the T-Server is currently waiting to log the agent out due to the previously associated client disconnecting.
+• Sends a login request while T-Server is currently waiting to log the agent out due to the previously associated client disconnecting.

-Note that the new client application must have the same application name as the previously disconnected client.
+Note: The new client application must have the same application name as the previously disconnected client.